List of Blue Heelers characters: Pat Doyle

 Pat Doyle was a recurring character from Australia's cop show Blue Heelers.
 A former Sergeant who was once stationed in the city with a young Tom Croydon, he appeared between 1994 and 2000.
 Pat has three children — Maggie, Robbie and Mick — all of whom are deceased and former members of the Victoria Police.
-As of 2000, Pat is in prison after being charged with the murder of Mick, having shot his son when he discovered that Mick was not only corrupt, but that he had also murdered his own sister.
+As of 2000, Pat is in prison after being charged with the murder of Mick, having shot his son when he discovered that Mick was not only corrupt, but that he had also murdered his own sister Maggie.